Marilou Diaz-Abaya

-Marilou Correa Diaz-Abaya (March 30, 1955 – October 8, 2012) was a Filipina multi-award winning film director.
-She was conferred the Order of National Artists of the Philippines for Film and Broadcast Arts in 2022, she was the founder and president of the Marilou Diaz-Abaya Film Institute and Arts Center, a film school based in Antipolo, Philippines.
+Marilou Correa Diaz-Abaya (née Diaz; March 30, 1955 – October 8, 2012) was a Filipina multi-award winning film director.
+She was posthumously conferred the Order of National Artists of the Philippines for Film and Broadcast Arts in 2022, she was the founder and president of the Marilou Diaz-Abaya Film Institute and Arts Center, a film school based in Antipolo, Philippines.
 She was the director of the 1998 film José Rizal, a biographical film on the Philippines' national hero of the same name.
 She was part of the Second Golden Age of Philippine Cinema.

 Early life

 Diaz was born in Quezon City in 1955.
 She was one of seven children of lawyers Conrado Diaz and Felicitas Correa Diaz.
 She grew up quite privileged.
 Her father is from Paoay, Ilocos Norte, and is related to Valentín Díaz, who was one of the founding signatories in 1892 of the nationalist association La Liga Filipina with José Rizal, whom her famous film was about.

-Marilou and her siblings grew up in a house filled with art that was instituted by their parents who were art collectors.
+Diaz and her siblings grew up in a house filled with art that was instituted by their parents who were art collectors.
 On the walls of their house hung several painting by national artist Fernando Amorsolo.
-Diaz-Abaya and her siblings were forced by their parents to take up piano classes and ballet classes.
-According to Diaz-Abaya, later on, as she became a filmmaker, she realized the importance of art in her youth.
+Diaz and her siblings were forced by their parents to take up piano classes and ballet classes.
+According to her, when she became a filmmaker, she realized the importance of art in her youth.

-Growing up, Diaz-Abaya was not a film buff, and rather had more interest in literature and history.

-An event that lead Diaz-Abaya to film was her applying for Communication Arts in the Assumption Convent.
-She intended to enroll for Asian Civilizations studies, but was not able to because the History Department was closed.
-Because of this she enrolled for Communication Arts and intended to stay for only one semester, but her love for theater acting free.
+Growing up, Diaz was not a film buff, and rather had more interest in literature and history.
+An event that lead her to film was her applying for Communication Arts in the Assumption Convent.
+She intended to enroll in Asian Civilizations studies but was not able to because the History Department was closed.
+Because of this she enrolled in Communication Arts and intended to stay for only one semester, but her love for theater acting free.
 During her time in college, she produced plays at the Cultural Center of the Philippines.
 Also in college, she was able to direct her first film.

 She studied in several private schools (at St. Theresa's College from Kindergarten to High School), eventually graduating from Assumption College with a degree in Bachelor of Arts, major in Communication Arts in 1976.
 She went to Los Angeles for further studies and graduated from Loyola Marymount University with a degree in Master of Arts in Film and Television in 1978.
 She then went to London and completed the Film Course at London International Film School also in 1978.